swift-conductor/conductor-docs/docs/documentation/configuration/workflowdef/systemtasks/json-jq-transform-task.md

 `JSON_JQ_TRANSFORM` is a System task that allows processing of JSON data that is supplied to the task, by using the popular JQ processing tool’s query expression language.

-Check the [JQ Manual](https://stedolan.github.io/jq/manual/v1.5/), and the [JQ Playground](https://jqplay.org/) for more information on JQ.

 ## Use Cases

 JSON is a popular format of choice for data-interchange.
 It is widely used in web and server applications, document